-ProductionBylaw P1380 was given first reading on July 25, 2018.
-This bylaw will amend the zoning bylaw to include the regulation of the production of non-medical cannabis.
-The intent is to match the regulations we already have in place for the production of medical cannabis.
-A new definition for "non-medical cannabis production" will also be introduced.
-Non-medical cannabis production would be permitted in the A1, A2, A3 Districts on lots with a minimum lot size of 6 acres and in the M1 District on lots with a minimum lot size of 4 acres.
-NMC production would be located a minimum of 100 feet from all lot lines.
+ProductionBylaw P1380 was adopted on October 10, 2018.
+This bylaw amended the zoning bylaw to include the regulation of the production of non-medical cannabis.
+The intent was to match the regulations we already had in place for the production of medical cannabis.
+A new definition for "non-medical cannabis production" was also introduced.
+Non-medical cannabis production is permitted in the A1, A2, A3 Districts on lots with a minimum lot size of 6 acres and in the M1 District on lots with a minimum lot size of 4 acres.
+NMC production must be located a minimum of 100 feet from all lot lines.
 The Zoning Bylaw defines Medical Marihuana Facilities as "a building or structure, approved and licensed by Health Canada, for the production, growing and incidental processing of medical marihuana, but specifically excluding storefront or retail outlet distribution of medical marihuana."
 Medical Marihuana Facilities are permitted in the A1, A2 and A3 Districts on properties a minimum of 6 acres in size and in buildings located a minimum of 100 feet from all lot lines.
 Facilities are also permitted in the M1 District on properties 4 acres in size with the same 100 foot setback.
 Retail sales are not permitted.
 The Regional District has the authority to regulate the growing and incidental processing of non-medical cannabis through zoning.
 There are limitations to the Regional District's authority where the production of NMC is located on land within the Agricultural Land Reserve.
 Agricultural Land Reserve: Since May 2015, the production of medical marihuana has been designated as "farm use" which could not be prohibited by a local government bylaw where located on land within the Agricultural Land Reserve (ALR).
 Effective July 13, 2018 the province announced a regulatory change that will provide additional regulations for cement-based, industrial style cannabis production in the ALR.
 The ACRD is awaiting more information from the Agricultural Land Commission Local governments must continue to allow NMC production where the cannabis is grown in a way that preserves the productive capacity of agricultural land.
 The regulation clarifies that cannabis production in the ALR cannot be prohibited if grown lawfully in an open field, in a structure with a soil base, in a structure that was under construction prior to July 13, 2018 or in a licensed facility.

 Provincial and Federal Government Links